codegram/rack-webconsole/Readme.md

 application's frontend.
 That means you can interact with your application's= backend from within the browser itself!

+**WARNING**: first version will be released on July 25th, documentation is pending until that date.

 To get a clearer idea, you can check out [this video]( http://youtu.be/yKK5J01Dqts?hd=1) showing a live example :)